 Special report from the Center for Responsible Lending, June 2023 The national Center for Responsible Lending (CRL) reports that single-payment and payday installment loans in 31 states drain more than $2.2 billion in fees per year from borrowers whose average incomes are approximately $25,000 a year.
 Car-title loans drain more than $700 million annually from borrowers in 17 states.
 Together these predatory loans drain almost $3 billion annually from those families who can least afford it.

-Article by Paul Shipp of Kansas Legal Services, May 2016.
-The number of Payday lenders has grown at an oddly rapid rate over the past few decades, mainly in low income areas.
+Article by Paul Shipp of Kansas Legal Services The number of Payday lenders has grown at an oddly rapid rate over the past few decades, mainly in low income areas.
 Typically these lenders market directly to low income borrowers, notably those on a steady, fixed, and certain income.
 Borrowers are often at or below the poverty level; many live off only fixed incomes and are elderly or disabled.

 LSC's support for this website is limited to those activities that are consistent with LSC restrictions.